Skip to content

 Example (updateById):

-// Assume a User entity object setting the email field to update by ID
+// Assume a User entity object with updated email field, updating by ID

 User updateEntity = new User();